LeafLock-Security-Solutions/lazispace/CONTRIBUTING.md

 ### Pull Requests
 1. Fork the repository and create your branch from `main`.
 2. Make your changes.
+3. Ensure your commits follow our [commit message guidelines](docs/commit_guidelines.md).
-3. Please make sure your code lints.
+4. Please make sure your code lints.
-4. Issue that pull request!
+5. Issue that pull request!

+## Commit Guidelines

+This repository requires all commits to follow conventional commit standards and be cryptographically signed.
+Please review our [commit message and signing guidelines](docs/commit_guidelines.md) before making commits.

+**Key requirements:**
+- Follow conventional commit format: `<type>: <description>`
+- Sign all commits with GPG
+- Use clear, descriptive commit messages

 ---
 We appreciate your contributions!